-Optional freeze protection heaters (120 volts) are thermostatically-operated to turn on and protect the water supply tanks and associated plumbing in the event that temperatures drop below 40°.
-Two heaters are used; under the kitchen sink and within the bed base cabinet.
+Freeze protection heaters (120 volts) are thermostatically-operated to turn on and protect the water supply tanks and associated plumbing in the event that temperatures drop below 40°.
+Three heaters are used; under the kitchen sink; in the hot water supply heater compartment; and within the bed base cabinet.